stamkovs/online-shop/README.md

 ```

-Now the last thing to do is to copy all those environment variables from the DbMigrationApplication to the OnlineShopApplication which is in another module and it starts the shop application.
+Now the same thing needs to be done i.e to copy all those environment variables from the DbMigrationApplication.xml to the OnlineShopApplication.xml .

+##### Configuring the OAuth Social logins

 ---